torrejonv/teranode/README.md

   - Once data is archived off to S3, the best way to read it again is using S3 direct API calls
   - Linked S3 archive buckets:
     - ap-ubsv-subtree-store
-    - ap-ubsv-txstore
+    - ap-ubsv-block-store
     - eu-ubsv-subtree-store
-    - eu-ubsv-txstore
+    - eu-ubsv-block-store
     - us-ubsv-subtree-store
-    - us-ubsv-txstore
+    - us-ubsv-block-store

 ---